 - Select + New registration at the top of the page to start the process of registering a new application.

 - Complete the form and then select Register at the bottom to create an application.
 This takes you to the application's details page.
-If not, navigate back to App registrations under Manage in the left-side menu and open the application you just added.
+If not, go back to App registrations under Manage in the left-side menu and open the application you just added.

 - In the application details page, take note of the values for Application (client) ID and Directory (tenant) ID in the Essentials section.
 These IDs are needed for Pendo in Step 6 of this article.